Products

 • Speed to answer and hold times

-• Conversion signals (appointment booked, insurance question, price shopping)
+• Conversion signals such as appointment booked, insurance question, or price shopping

-• Common objections and reasons callers don’t schedule
+• Common objections and reasons callers do not schedule

 • Staff coaching opportunities based on call outcomes

-If you’re working on converting more inquiries into booked visits, pair analytics with the guide New Patient Calls That Convert and a ready-to-use New Patient Call Script.
+If you are working on converting more inquiries into booked visits, pair analytics with New Patient Calls That Convert and a ready-to-use New Patient Call Script.

 2) Intake and form completion data

 Intake is where friction hides.
-Patients abandon long forms, miss required fields, or submit incomplete info that slows scheduling.
+Patients abandon long forms, miss required fields, or submit incomplete information that slows scheduling.

 Use structured intake workflows—like the New Patient Intake flow—and tools such as the Intake Form Generator to standardize data capture.
 You can also reference the Patient Intake Forms template library to reduce variability.